 Preparation by the evaluator prior to this conference is important.
 The appraiser should do the following:

-In preparation for the End-of-Year Performance Discussion and final Summary Evaluation Ratings, it is important for you to prepare information in advance.
+In preparation for the End-of-Year Conference and final Summary Evaluation Ratings, it is important for you to prepare information in advance.
 You should review your performance goals and mid-year progress and consolidate the artifacts and data you've collected so far.
 This information should be sent to the appraiser in advance of the final meeting to allow him or her time to adequately prepare.

 T-PESS was built to monitor goal progress as an ongoing process.
 When done on a frequent basis, it should offer you a chance to see how you are progressing.
 It also provides the opportunity to reflect on the leadership practices emphasized to accomplish the goal.
 Second, progress monitoring offers the opportunity for you and the appraiser to discuss and clarify leadership practices within the context of your school using real data.
 Lastly, determining goal attainment at the end of the annual evaluation cycle will factor in to your overall performance rating.